 We are a clinical-stage biotechnology company with a limited operating history.
-Our efforts are focused primarily on developing our product candidates, including our lead clinical-stage candidate ETX-155.
+Our efforts are focused primarily on developing our product candidates, including our two lead clinical-stage candidates, ETX-810 and ETX-155.
 Since inception, we have incurred significant operating losses.
-Our net losses were \$47.5 million, \$27.3 million and \$27.8 million for the year ended December 31, 2021 and the six months ended June 30, 2021 and June 30, 2022, respectively.
-We had an accumulated deficit of \$103.4 million and \$75.6 million as of June 30, 2022 and December 31, 2021, respectively.
+Our net losses were \$47.5 million, \$18.6 million and \$13.2 million for the year ended December 31, 2021 and the three months ended March 31, 2021 and March 31, 2022, respectively.
+We had an accumulated deficit of \$88.8 million and \$75.6 million as of March 31, 2022 and December 31, 2021, respectively.
 To date, we have not received regulatory approvals for any of our product candidates or generated any revenue from the sale of products, and we do not expect to generate any revenue in the foreseeable future.
 We expect to continue to incur substantial expenses and operating losses over the next several years as we continue to develop our current and future product candidates.
 As a result, we expect to continue to incur significant losses for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- continue to develop and conduct clinical trials, including for ETX-155 for indications we are currently evaluating and any potential additional indications; - initiate and continue research and development, including preclinical, clinical and discovery efforts for any future product candidates; - seek regulatory approvals for ETX-155, or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development and help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, manufacturing, quality control, scientific, commercial and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize various products for which we may obtain regulatory approval; and - add equipment and physical infrastructure to support our research and development and growing staff; acquire or in-license other product candidates and technologies.
+- continue to develop and conduct clinical trials, including for ETX-810 and ETX-155 for indications we are currently evaluating and any potential additional indications; - initiate and continue research and development, including preclinical, clinical and discovery efforts for any future product candidates; - seek regulatory approvals for ETX-810 and ETX-155, or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development and help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, manufacturing, quality control, scientific, commercial and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize various products for which we may obtain regulatory approval; - add equipment and physical infrastructure to support our research and development and growing staff; acquire or in-license other product candidates and technologies; and incur increased costs as a result of operating as a public company.